tjohann/a20_sdk/README.md

 I support only one version described by a tag.
 The toolchain and images are for that version.
 Older tags wont be supported anymore.

+For every delivery i have something like a integration/delivery checklist ([Integration/Delivery checklist](bananapi/Documentation/integration_checklist.md)).

 Outlook (next development steps)
 --------------------------------